elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-behaviorism-explain-the-influence-of-the-environment-on-behavior.md

 url: /learn/psychology/questions/how-does-behaviorism-explain-the-influence-of-the-environment-on-behavior
 score: -1.0
 related_article1:
-    id: 170024
+    id: 170014
+    title: >-
-    title: What are the philosophical debates surrounding free will in the context of Behaviorism and Humanism?
+        What are the main principles of Humanistic Psychology according to Abraham Maslow and Carl Rogers?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-philosophical-debates-surrounding-free-will-in-the-context-of-behaviorism-and-humanism
+    url: /learn/psychology/questions/what-are-the-main-principles-of-humanistic-psychology-according-to-abraham-maslow-and-carl-rogers
 related_article2:
-    id: 170013
+    id: 170014
-    title: How does the concept of the unconscious mind play a role in Psychoanalysis?
+    title: >-
+        What are the main principles of Humanistic Psychology according to Abraham Maslow and Carl Rogers?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-concept-of-the-unconscious-mind-play-a-role-in-psychoanalysis
+    url: /learn/psychology/questions/what-are-the-main-principles-of-humanistic-psychology-according-to-abraham-maslow-and-carl-rogers
 related_article3:
-    id: 170025
+    id: 170015
-    title: How has the understanding of consciousness evolved with cognitive and neuroscientific approaches?
+    title: >-
+        How does Humanistic Psychology emphasize the concept of self-actualization?
     subject: Psychology
-    url: /learn/psychology/questions/how-has-the-understanding-of-consciousness-evolved-with-cognitive-and-neuroscientific-approaches
+    url: /learn/psychology/questions/how-does-humanistic-psychology-emphasize-the-concept-of-selfactualization
 related_article4:
-    id: 170015
+    id: 170022
-    title: How does Humanistic Psychology emphasize the concept of self-actualization?
+    title: >-
+        What are the foundational experiments of Classical Conditioning and their implications?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-humanistic-psychology-emphasize-the-concept-of-selfactualization
+    url: /learn/psychology/questions/what-are-the-foundational-experiments-of-classical-conditioning-and-their-implications
 related_article5:
-    id: 170028
+    id: 170022
-    title: What are the ethical considerations in experimental psychology research methods?
+    title: >-
+        What are the foundational experiments of Classical Conditioning and their implications?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-ethical-considerations-in-experimental-psychology-research-methods
+    url: /learn/psychology/questions/what-are-the-foundational-experiments-of-classical-conditioning-and-their-implications
 ---

 &nbsp;